frosty00/git-tools/README.md

 git push
 ```

-and push directly to their branch! checkout.sh will fetch metadata from github including and set the upstream branch correctly.
+and push directly to their branch! checkout.sh will fetch metadata from github to set the upstream branch correctly.
 It will also create a remote repo with the user's github username for your convenience.

 ```
 > checkout 14798